Ragtime (musical)

 Ragtime is a musical with music by Stephen Flaherty, lyrics by Lynn Ahrens, and a book by Terrence McNally.
-It is based on the 1975 novel of the same name by E. L. Doctorow.
+It is based on the 1975 novel by E. L. Doctorow.

 Set in the early 20th century, Ragtime tells the story of three groups in the United States: African Americans, represented by Coalhouse Walker Jr., a Harlem musician; upper-class suburbanites, represented by Mother, the matriarch of a white upper-class family in New Rochelle, New York; and Eastern European immigrants, represented by Tateh, a Jewish immigrant from Latvia.
 The show also incorporates historical figures such as Harry Houdini, Evelyn Nesbit, Booker T. Washington, J. P. Morgan, Henry Ford, Stanford White, Harry Kendall Thaw, Admiral Peary, Matthew Henson, and Emma Goldman.

+Background

+Doctorow's 1975 novel was well received, winning the first National Book Critics Circle Award for Fiction among other accolades.
+The book used both fictional and historical characters in a story that treats the serious themes of class and race in America at the beginning of the 20th century.
+It follows a working class black family, a wealthy white family and an immigrant Jewish family.
+The character of Coalhouse Walker is based, in turn, on Michael Kohlhaas, a novella by Heinrich von Kleist about a 16th-century working class German, who is persecuted by a wealthy and powerful man, and his unsuccessful efforts to gain justice.
+Doctorow's tale was adapted as a 1981 film directed by Miloš Forman.

+Livent, then led by Garth Drabinsky, acquired the rights to adapt the novel for the stage by 1994; it produced Kiss of The Spider Woman, which premiered in Toronto, Canada, in 1992 before moving to Broadway, and a lavish revival of Show Boat on Broadway in 1994.
+Livent spared no expense in developing the Broadway-bound Ragtime.
+It built the Lyric Theatre (originally called the Ford Center for the Performing Arts), to house the musical.
+Early on, McNally was hired to write the book, but to choose a songwriter or songwriting team, Livent auditioned numerous applicants who were each asked to write four songs within eleven days.
+These included Jason Robert Brown, Kander and Ebb (who wrote Kiss of the Spiderwoman for Livent), Michael John LaChiusa and Adam Guettel.
+Livent and McNally selected Ahrens and Flaherty.

 Production history

-Original Toronto and Broadway production
+Toronto and Los Angeles

-The musical had its world premiere in Toronto, where it opened at the then-called Ford Centre for the Performing Arts (now the Meridian Arts Centre) on December 8, 1996, and ran for 9 months.
-It was produced by Canadian impresario Garth Drabinsky and his Livent Inc., the Toronto production company he headed.
-A concept album, Songs from Ragtime: The Musical, featuring the Toronto cast was released on February 11, 1996.
+The musical premiered in Toronto, opening at the Ford Centre for the Performing Arts (now the Meridian Arts Centre) on December 8, 1996, produced by Livent, and ran for 9 months.
+A concept album, Songs from Ragtime: The Musical, featuring much of the Toronto cast, was released on February 11, 1996.
 In 1998, it was nominated for the Grammy Award for Best Musical Theater Album.

-The US premiere was at the Shubert Theatre, Los Angeles in June 1997, starring Marcia Mitzman Gaven, John Dossett, Judy Kaye, Brian Stokes Mitchell, LaChanze, and John Rubinstein.
+The first US staging was at the Shubert Theatre, Los Angeles, California, in June 1997, starring Marcia Mitzman Gaven, John Dossett, Judy Kaye, Brian Stokes Mitchell, LaChanze, and John Rubinstein.
+Many of these were later in the Broadway cast.